hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

-# 5. External socioeconomic issues are reflected
+# 5. Socioeconomic concerns pose as artistic judgements

 New art technologies don't exist in a vacuum—they inherit the sociopolitical issues around them.
 Inevitably, people conflate these external issues with the artistic, aesthetic ones.
 I argue that it's better to keep them separate: if we want to understand how the art will evolve in the future, we shouldn't present our socioeconomic concerns and judgements as artistic ones.